Aicent-Stack/manifesto/rfcs/RFC-003-RPKI-IMMUNITY.md

 RFC-003 defines the **Immunity Layer** of the Aicent Stack—the active "white blood cells" responsible for identifying and neutralizing logical and temporal pathogens at wire-speed.

 In the v1.3.0 "Genesis" era, RPKI has transitioned from a sequential validator to a **Parallel Forensic Orchestrator**.
 Leveraging the achievement of the **349ns reflex**, RPKI audits intents across secondary CPU lanes simultaneously with their execution.
-This "Audit-While-Acting" strategy ensures that malicious logic—such as debugger attachments, memory-dumps, or 12ns jitter-pathogens from the 401 Institutional Ghosts—is identified in **sub-300µs**, triggering an immediate **GUI XU (RFC-015)** evaporation event before the pathogen can exfiltrate a single bit of the Private Core.
+This "Audit-While-Acting" strategy ensures that malicious logic—such as debugger attachments, memory-dumps, or 12ns jitter-pathogens from the 401 Institutional Ghosts—is identified in **sub-300µs**, triggering an immediate **GUIXU (RFC-015)** evaporation event before the pathogen can exfiltrate a single bit of the Private Core.

 > **"To touch Aicent without authorization is to be erased.
 We do not defend; we liquidate."**